16nikita/16nikita.github.io/_pages/cv.md

 ---

 - **Volunteer**, *Clinic by the Bay* — *Jan 2024–Present*
-  - Coordinate the food pharmacy program (~100+ hours of service)
+  - Volunteer for the food pharmacy program (~100+ hours of service)
-  - Support uninsured patients through grocery delivery, nutrition education workshops, healthy cooking demos, and brochure design
+  - Support uninsured patients through grocery delivery, nutrition education workshops, healthy cooking demos, and educational materials (brochures, handouts)

 - **Volunteer**, *Garden for the Environment (San Francisco)* — *Jan 2025–Present*
   - Contribute to growing and harvesting clean produce for delivery to the Haight-Ashbury Food Bank